7 Facts About Co-ops That Will Impress Your Friends

 The world’s biggest co-operative is Credit Agricole Group

 According to the International Co-operative Alliance’s list of the the world’s top 300 co-ops, Credit Agricole Group is the world's biggest co-op.
 This credit union in France generated $103 billion in revenue in 2008.
-The first Canadian co-operatives to join the top-300 list is Desjardins, which sits in the 36th spot, and Federated Co-operatives Ltd at 52nd in the world.
+The first Canadian co-operative to join the top-300 list is Desjardins, which sits in the 36th spot, and Federated Co-operatives Ltd at 52nd in the world.

 New Zealand is the world’s “most co-operative economy.”